Parasites That Infect the Brain: Toxoplasma and a Tapeworm

 - If you're not confident about water quality, boil the water before using it.

-There are treatments for acute toxoplasmosis (the condition is which the symptoms are obvious) and for neurocysticercosis, but in areas such as North America it's easier to prevent these diseases than to treat them.
+Treatments exist for acute toxoplasmosis (the condition is which the symptoms are obvious) and for neurocysticercosis, but in areas such as North America it's easier to prevent these diseases than to treat them.
 This is especially true for neurocysticercosis, which often requires treatment for a long period of time and with more than one medication in order to manage the disease.

 - Toxoplasma and personality from the Scientific American magazine